 \item[(v)] Finally, there is the question of final separation at second black hole formation, as only systems with separations smaller than those in \autoref{fig:periapsis} will merge in the age of the Universe.
 The final separation after the common envelope ejection is set by the binding energy of the envelope at the time when the secondary initiates unstable mass transfer, which in turn depends on the binary separation at that time.
 Therefore, very crudely, the flat-in-the-log distribution of initial binary separations persists to the final binary separation.
 Since the delay time between formation and merger $\tau_\textrm{GW} \propto a^4$ is a power law in the separation, the delay time distribution also follows a flat-in-the-log distribution $p(\tau) \propto 1/\tau$.
 Among the binaries that survive a common envelope the closest will be those whose separations just barely encompass a Wolf-Rayet star, i.e., with separations of a few solar radii (and merger times of a few million years).
-The logarithmic distribution ensures that tens of percent of binaries that survive a common envelope will merge in the age of the Universe, $f_\textrm{merge} \approx 0.2$. \end{enumerate}
+The logarithmic distribution ensures that tens of percent of binaries that survive a common envelope will merge in the age of the Universe, $f_\textrm{merge} \approx 0.2$; this fraction is again metallicity-dependent because binaries widen more through greater wind mass loss at larger metallicities \citep{Neijssel:2019}. \end{enumerate}